tfpauly/draft-happy-eyeballs-v3/charter.md

 consensus for standard behavior (such as preferring IPv6 connections, preferring faster establishment times, etc.), but allow for variation.

-There have been a number of places where similar Happy Eyeballs-like racing strategies have been specified, including in RFC 9132.
-An inventory of such Happy Eyeballs-related use cases and a survey of other applications of similar concepts are also in scope.
+There have been a number of documents in which similar Happy Eyeballs-like racing strategies have been specified, including in RFC 9132.
+An inventory of such Happy Eyeballs-related use cases and a survey of other applications of similar concepts are also in scope, which can be included as part of the Happy Eyeballs Version 3 main deliverable.

 The working group will also document the impact of the Happy Eyeballs algorithm on the detection of misconfigured deployments and may provide recommendations on